ska-telescope/lmc-base-classes/docs/src/releases/migrating-to-1.2.rst

-Other than it being a long running command, the ``SKABaseDevice.Abort()`` command is intended to have the same behaviour as ``SKABaseDevice.AbortCommands()``, that is it should interrupt all the executing and queued long running commands.
+Other than it being a long running command, the ``SKABaseDevice.Abort()`` command is intended to have the same behaviour as ``SKABaseDevice.AbortCommands()``, that is, it should interrupt all the executing and queued long running commands.

+The :obj:`BaseComponentManager.max_executing_tasks
+<ska_tango_base.base.base_component_manager.BaseComponentManager.max_executing_tasks>`
+property now has a default value of 2 as a device should support ``Abort()`` and at least one other command.

 There are two reasons a subclass of :class:`~ska_tango_base.base.base_component_manager.BaseComponentManager`